What is Colostrum and What Are the Benefits for Your Baby?

 Colostrum is important in so many ways for your baby.
 It's the perfect first meal for a newborn, fortifying them with antibodies for a beneficial jump-start in life.

-While we’re on the important topic of feeding your baby, you might want to learn more interesting facts about breastfeeding as well as more about formula feeding.
+While we’re on the important topic of feeding your baby, you might want to learn more interesting facts about breastfeeding, as well as more about formula feeding.

-How We Wrote This Article The information in this article is based on expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
+How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.

 Join a World of Support